Whiskey cured smokey biltong recipe

 Once I had the recipe down to a fine art, and was getting consistently delicious biltong, I experimented and that is when this whiskey cured biltong was born.

-Note: For the below I use a dehydrater.
+Note: For the below, I use a dehydrator.
 I’ve tried both a dehydrator and a biltong box and prefer the former.
-It’s easier to control, faster and the end results are very similar (in my opinion)
+It’s easier to control, and faster and the end results are very similar (in my opinion)